Himanshuyadav011/Project/README.md

 ```

 - `index.html`: The main HTML file.
-- `styles/main.css`: The main CSS file for styling.
+- `style.css`: The main CSS file for styling.
-- `styles/responsive.css`: Additional CSS for responsiveness.
-- `images/`: Directory for storing images used in the website.